PauloPintor/DataPROV/README.md

 After the command, it will be asked for the username and password.

 ### DATA SOURCES
-Two benchmarks were used for the experimental tests of our solution: TPC-H and SSB.
-The scripts for creating the tables and indexes are available in the "scripts" folder.
+Two testing benchmarks, specifically TPC-H and SSB, were utilized during the experiments for our solution.
+Our "scripts" folder includes all the necessary scripts for index and table creation.
+Each table features a "prov" column, and we have provided scripts for generating an easily understandable and simple provenance token for testing purposes.

 To generate the data for both benchmarks it is possible to use tools available on their websites.